KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 or risk **declivous collapse** (`E↓♾`).

 Orientation persists,
-but realization must be chosen.
+but realization must be enacted.

 ⚫↺▽♾